Costa Rica: Risk Assessment

 - Best social indicators in the region: education and health

-- Cutting-edge services and industries (pharmaceuticals, microprocessors) – attractive for FDIs
+- Services and cutting-edge industries (pharmaceuticals, microprocessors) that are attractive to FDI

 - Diversified trade, thanks to multiple trade agreements